ftlabs/Twitter-digest/README.md

 # Twitter Digest
 Chrome extension for Twitter.
 It allows users to filter their timeline based on a chosen keyword.

+## Update
+The server-side of this extension is no longer available, to run your own application make sure to replace the `serverPath` in the extension.
+Similarly, the Twitter application has been deleted so a new one needs to be set up for your own use.

 ## How to install the extension
 Clone [this repository](https://github.com/ftlabs/Twitter-digest), then visit `chrome://extensions`.
 Check "Enable Developer mode".